Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 * Threat: Repudiation of actions perfomed on the Thanos system
 * Mitigations:
   * Implement centralized audit collection and alerting for any suspicious activity or security events.
   * Implement auditing for actions performed by Thanos users and admin.
-  * Audit logging of components.
+Also, implement audit logging of components.

 Information Disclosure
 * Threat: Unauthorized access to sensitive information.